 Each time that you connect your radio to a WiFi network, the radio will store the details of that connection (SSID, security key, DHCP/IP address settings) as a profile.
-Up to four such profiles are stored in the radio so that if the unit is used in multiple locations there is no need to enter the network settings when returning to a location previously visited.
+Up to four such profiles are stored in the sound system so that if the unit is used in multiple locations there is no need to enter the network settings when returning to a location previously visited.

-The radio stores the four most recent profiles in memory identified by their SSID.
-Normally the radio will attempt to connect to one of the stored profiles and only if it is unable to do so will you need to use the Network Wizard (see page 17).
+The sound system stores the four most recent profiles in memory identified by their SSID.
+Normally the sound system will attempt to connect to one of the stored profiles and only if it is unable to do so will you need to use the Network Wizard (see page 15).